OpenSourceEcon/CompMethods/docs/book/appendix/glossary.md

 continuous integration
   Continuous integration or continuous integration unit testing is...

+data generating process (DGP)
+  The broadest definition of a data generating process (DGP) is a complete description of the mechanism that causes some observed phenomenon with all its dependencies.
+Unfortunately, in most realistic systems, this definition is too complex.
+A more practical definition of a data generating process is a simplified version of the process that causes some observed phenomenon with its key dependencies.
+The concept of a DGP is very similar to the concept of a {term}`model` .
+A key characteristic of a DGP is that it must be specified in such as way that it could be used to simulate data.

 distributed version control system
   A *distributed version control system* or DVCS is {term}`version control system` software on any computer, {term}`local` or {term}`remote`, that tracks the entire history of changes to a {term}`repository` and coordinates and organizes collaboration among multiple users.
 It is distributed in the sense that multiple {term}`clone`s of a single {term}`remote` repository have the same full history of that repository.

 Dropbox
   TODO: define Dropbox

+endogenous variables
+  Endogenous variables are outputs of the model or dependent on exogenous variables.
+These can include portions of the data $x$, sometimes designated as $y$ as in $y = g(x,\theta)$.

+exogenous variables
+  Exogenous variables are inputs to the model, taken as given, or from outside the model.
+These can include both data $x$ and parameters $\theta$.

 fork
   TODO: define fork